-- Be prepared for class by studying and organizing work. - Respect school hours by arriving to school on time. - Be cooperative, civil and respectful with all adults in the school as well as with the bus drivers • during school transportation. - Respect all guests, fellow students and volunteers in the school. - Respect the rights and dignity of all staff and students when using social media. - Resolve conflicts in a peaceful manner. - Use positive and encouraging language. - Respect classroom and school essential agreements. - Respect appropriate technology use and digital citizenship rights and responsibilities. - Students' personal electronic devices and cell phones are not permitted at school unless explicit permission is given from a teacher or other staff member. - Walk quietly in halls and classroom and do not disturb others. - Dress in a manner appropriate for school:
+- Be prepared for class by studying and organizing work - Respect school hours by arriving to school on time - Be cooperative, civil and respectful with all adults in the school as well as with the bus drivers during school transportation - Respect all guests, fellow students and volunteers in the school - Respect the rights and dignity of all staff and students when using social media. - Resolve conflicts in a peaceful manner - Use positive and encouraging language - Respect classroom and school rules - Respect appropriate technology use and digital citizenship rights and responsibilities - Walk quietly in halls and classroom and not disturb others - Clothing should align with our school values and be suitable for a school learning environment.
+Clothing and footwear should be comfortable and appropriate for students to participate actively and safely in all school activities. - Comfortable and modest clothing: choose clothes that allow you to move freely and cover your body appropriately (from your chest to your midthigh). - Wear appropriate footwear for school activities: running shoes for physical education and otherwise flat, comfortable shoes for every day. - For school cleanliness, it's important to have indoor and outdoor footwear. - Let your natural beauty shine, no facial makeup. - It's important to remove caps and hoods when entering school, we want to see your face as you walk through the hallways.